DynamoDS/librarie.js/docs/v0.0.1/layout-specs.md

 ```
 There are two ways of appending elements into the new section.
 One way is to specify the items the same way we did for the `default` section.
 Another way is to simply include them as `path`s in `include`.

-If the `path` contains a "://" in its prefix, the prefix will be removed from the item name.
-For example, if we have an item named "pkg://DynamoText.Text.FromStringOriginAndScale", the "DynamoText" class will be created and rendered as follows:
+If the `path` contains a `://` in its prefix, the prefix will be removed from the item name.
+For example, if we have an item named `pkg://DynamoText.Text.FromStringOriginAndScale`, the "DynamoText" class will be created and rendered as follows:

 ![image](img/layout-add-ons.png?raw=true)

-Same as the other sections, the tree view is determined based on the `fullyQualifiedName` of the item if the structure is not specified.
+Similar to the other sections, the tree structure is determined based on the `fullyQualifiedName` of the items.